Hans-Josef Fell

-Hans-Josef Fell (born 7 January 1952) was a member of the German Parliamentary Group Alliance 90/ the Greens from 1998 to 2013.
-He served as spokesman on energy for the Alliance 90/The Greens parliamentary group, a member of the Environmental Protection Committee, substitute member of the Committee on Economics and Technology and substitute member of the Defence Committee.
-Together with Hermann Scheer, he authored the 2000 draft of the Renewable Energy Sources Act, establishing the foundation for the technology developments in photovoltaic, biogas, wind power and geothermal energy in Germany.
+Hans-Josef Fell (born 7 January 1952) is a German former politician who was a member of the German Bundestag from 1998 to 2013.
+A member of Alliance 90/The Greens, he co-authored the 2000 draft of the Renewable Energy Sources Act alongside Hermann Scheer, establishing the foundation for the technology developments in photovoltaic, biogas, wind power and geothermal energy in Germany.
 Fell is founder and president of the Energy Watch Group and an internationally renowned energy and climate change advisor, author and speaker.

 Personal life

 Hans-Josef Fell was born on 7 January 1952 in Hammelburg, Germany.
 He graduated from Gymnasium Hammelburg in 1971.
 He studied Physics and Sport Sciences at the University of Würzburg.
 Between 1977 and 1978 he did his civil service year in Würzburg with special education children.
 After passing the state teacher's exam in 1980, Fell began teaching physics and physical education at Alexander-von-Humboldt Gymnasium in Schweinfurt.
 Fell and his wife live in Hammelburg and have three children.
 The family house is built according to ecological criteria and runs completely on renewable energy.
 Fell has won awards for his home, including the international "Solar-Oskar", the Energy Globe Award 2000.
 In 2015, he received The Order of Merit of the Federal Republic of Germany for his continuous support of the German Energiewende.